OE4T/meta-tegra/README.md

 OpenEmbedded/Yocto BSP layer for NVIDIA Jetson Modules
 ======================================================

-Jetson Linux release: R35.4.1
+Jetson Linux release: R36.2
-JetPack release:      5.1.2
+JetPack release:      6.0 Developer Preview

 Boards supported:
-* Jetson AGX Xavier development kit
-* Jetson Xavier NX Development Kit
-* Jetson Xavier NX eMMC module in dev kit or Nano carrier board
 * Jetson AGX Orin development kit
 * Jetson Orin NX 16GB (p3767-0000) in Xavier NX (p3509) carrier
 * Jetson Orin NX 16GB (p3767-0000) in Orin Nano (p3768) carrier
 * Jetson Orin Nano development kit
 * Jetson AGX Orin Industrial 64GB (P3701-0008) in Orin AGX (P3737) carrier

-Community supported:
-* Clara AGX development kit
-* Jetson AGX Xavier Industrial

 This layer depends on:
 URI: git://git.openembedded.org/openembedded-core
 branch: master
 LAYERSERIES_COMPAT: nanbield

+Note that this is a **Developer Preview** release from NVIDIA, and a **work-in-progress** branch in this layer.
+Do not use this for production builds.

 CUDA toolchain compatibility note
 ---------------------------------

-CUDA 11.4 supports up through gcc 10 only, so recipes are included for adding the gcc 8 toolchain to the build for CUDA use, and `cuda.bbclass` has been updated to pass the g++ 8 compiler to nvcc for CUDA code compilation.
+CUDA 12.2 supports up through gcc 12 only, so recipes are included for adding the gcc 10 toolchain to the build for CUDA use, and `cuda.bbclass` has been updated to pass the g++ 10 compiler to nvcc for CUDA code compilation.

 Getting Help